 Appealing Legal Aid Alberta's decision regarding eligibility.

 You may not qualify to be represented by a lawyer for financial reasons or for reasons related to your case.
-An initial assessment of your matters and a decision about appointing a lawyer for you will be made by a Legal Services Officer.
+An initial assessment of your matters and a decision about appointing a lawyer for you will be made by a Contact Centre Intake Officer or Courthouse Intake & Assessment Officer.

-In making the decision, the Legal Services Officer will follow the Rules and Policies of Legal Aid Alberta.
+In making the decision, the Intake Officer will follow the Rules and Policies of Legal Aid Alberta.

-No decision will be made until you have provided all necessary information required by the Legal Services Officer to make the decision.
+No decision will be made until you have provided all necessary information required by the Officer to make the decision.
 Once a decision has been made, you will be advised of that decision either in person, verbally, or in writing.
-You will also be advised what you may be able to do if you disagree with the decision that has been made.
+You will also be advised what you may be able to do if you think an error was made in your assessment.

 Step 1 - Request for Review